andycroll/andycroll.com/_posts/2021/2021-02-08-use-enhanced-memoization-for-false-nil-with-defined.md

   alt: "true, false & nil word cloud"
 ---

-One straightforward performance optimization we discussed using was [memoization using the `||=` operator](ruby/memoize-expensive-operations) however this isn't a solution in all cases.
+One straightforward performance optimisation I have demonstrated was [memoization using the `||=` operator](ruby/memoize-expensive-operations) however this isn't a suitable solution for cases when the expensive operation might result in `false` or `nil`.

 ## Instead of ...